Called: 1982 Silk: 2002

 He has been heavily involved recently advising and appearing in arbitration cases on the offshore side involving in particular contract termination, sale or construction of rigs, support vessels and supply vessels (Simon is an expert on Supplytime 2005, having lectured on this charter for many years for BIMCO).

 As arbitrator Simon has been on the LOF salvage arbitrator panel since 2006 (c.100 appointments) and he is also regularly appointed as arbitrator in shipping and offshore disputes, often as sole (in particular under Wreckhire, Wreckfix, Wreckstage and private submissions).
+In February 2020 he is due to sit as party appointed arbitrator in a 4 day SIAC case in Singapore.

 Recent illustrative cases as arbitrator include: